ahiggs223/vonbearshark.github.io/README.md

 				*JSON files containing article author information.

 			/css
-				*Style files, such as CSS or Stylus.
+				*CSS files.
-				*Generated into the base directory on build.
+				*Generated in /css on build.

 			-about.md
 				*Copy for the "About" section of the footer, generated into included HTML on build.